 Are you experiencing problems with the S-Pen on your Galaxy Note 10?
 This year Samsung added multiple noteworthy new features to its stylus.
 This little device now has more sensors, Bluetooth, a gyroscope and more.
 This way you can use the S-Pen as a remote control, a magic wand, pause/play movies or YouTube, and even as a shutter button for the camera.

 If your Galaxy Note 10 S-Pen isn’t doing what you want, put it back inside the phone for about a minute.
 Yes, in under a minute it’ll recharge enough to last over 30 minutes.
 Again, that’s only for a few features, as everything else we’ve ever used the S-Pen for works even if the battery is dead.
-If you’re having other problems let us know in the comment section below.
-Try leaving it in over-night if you lost it for a few days.
+Samsung’s September and October updates both mentioned the S-Pen, so they’re still fine-tuning things.

 Reboot Your Galaxy Note 10 to Fix Most Problems